sergeiudris/lab.deeplearning/d2l/README.md

       too precariously on the exact activation pathway through the network.
 The original authors of the dropout technique described their intuition as an effort to prevent the `co-adaptation` of feature detectors.

+- 328
+  - > The key distinction between regular RNNs and GRUs is that the latter support gating of the hidden state.
+      This means that we have dedicated mechanisms for when the hidden state should be updated and also when it should be reset.

+- 565
+  - > As its name implies, a word vector is a vector used to represent a word.
+It can also be thought of as the feature vector of a word.
+The technique of mapping words to vectors of real numbers is also known as word embedding.